wangziqi2013/wangziqi2013.github.io/_posts/2019-12-03-level-hashing.markdown

 in any of the two slots.

 Level hashing improves cuckoo hashing in the following aspects.
-First, level hashing does not rely on logging (neither undo nor redo) or copy-on-write to perform atomic writes of key-value pairs (which typically cannot be written with one atomic store).
+First, level hashing does not rely on logging (neither undo nor redo) or copy-on-write to perform atomic writes of key-value pairs, which typically cannot be written with one atomic store.
 Instead, key-value pairs are first written without being made visible to concurrent readers.
 A final update operation on an 8-byte word atomically commits the write and makes them visible to concurrent readers.
-Second,
+Second, level hashing simplifies resizing by only rehashing a subset of keys instead of all keys.
+The rehashing process co-operates with normal reads and inserts such that they are not blocked by the resize.
+This is accomplished by a two-level structure of buckets.